innovationOUtside/vce-generic-guide/x-tm351-unused.md

 Templated notebooks might include boilerplate package imports, as well as offering a notebook structure that models a particular sequence of tasks.

-Template notebooks can be added to a full server distribution of JupyerLab using the [`jpmorganchase/jupyterlab_templates`](https://github.com/jpmorganchase/jupyterlab_templates) extension.
+Template notebooks can be added to a full server distribution of JupyterLab using the [`jpmorganchase/jupyterlab_templates`](https://github.com/jpmorganchase/jupyterlab_templates) extension.